-- 1 In Manage Sessions, click the session you want to edit.
-Or, check the box, and then click EDIT. - 2 Note the Properties, which are not editable. - 3 Change the settings you wish to edit.
-(Details are described in Add and Launch a session.) - 4 Click SAVE, or LAUNCH the session.
+- 1. In the Manage Sessions list, click the session you want to edit.
+Or, check the box and click EDIT. - 2.
+Use the scroll bar to see the available settings.
+Note that the Properties are not editable.

+- 3. Change the settings you wish to edit.
+Configuration details for your session type are described in Add and Launch a session. - 4.
+Click SAVE, or LAUNCH the session.

-NOTE: If an administrator is editing a session, and a second administrator attempts to open the same session, a message displays to notify the second admin that the session is locked and changes cannot be saved.
+If an administrator is editing a session, and a second administrator attempts to open the same session, a message displays to notify the second admin that the session is locked and changes cannot be saved.